R2Northstar/ModdingDocs/docs/source/mapping/basic-mapping.rst

 |MRVN-Radiant setup|

-Make sure the ``Titanfall2`` folder used for textures is inside another folder, for example:
+The ``Titanfall2`` folder used for textures can either be inside a random folder, or inside one made specially for it, as shown below

 .. code-block:: text